Impact of relativistic corrections to high-pT prompt-psi(2S) production at hadron colliders

 There is thus a strong correlation between our polarization and cross-section results.
-To assess it, \cf{fig:altATLAS} shows a theory/data ratio featuring the complete theory uncertainty curves (red) as well as the two largest scale variations (gray-blue for $\mu^g_{R_0}$ and orange for $\mu_{0}$), like in~\cf{fig:polarisation}.
-Other uncertainties, {e.g.,} those from hard scales ($\mu_{f,F,R}$) and PDFs, are significantly smaller.\footnote{The complete breakdown of scale uncertainties on the cross sections is given as supplementary material.} {For $\mu^c_{R_0}$, the cross section exhibits a notably reduced sensitivity at NLO~\cite{Zheng:2019dfk}.}
+To assess it, \cf{fig:altATLAS} shows a data/theory ratio featuring the complete theory uncertainty curves (red) as well as the two largest scale variations (gray-blue for $\mu^g_{R_0}$ and orange for $\mu_{0}$), like in~\cf{fig:polarisation}.
+Other uncertainties, {e.g.,} those from hard scales ($\mu_{f,F,R}$) and PDFs, are significantly smaller.\footnote{The complete breakdown of the cross-section uncertainties along {with a dedicated plot for charm fragmentation} is given as supplementary material.} {For $\mu^c_{R_0}$, the cross section exhibits a notably reduced sensitivity at NLO~\cite{Zheng:2019dfk}.}